gvwilson/btt/src/intro/index.md

 which allows you to use and remix this material for non-commercial purposes, as-is or in adapted form, provided you cite its original source.
-Please see [% x license %] for details.
+Please see [%x license %] for details.

 Parts of these lessons originally appeared in [%b Sholler2019 Wilson2019 Irving2021 Smalls2021 %];
 I'm grateful to [Taylor & Francis][taylor-francis],